liuyug/homedns/README.rst

 hosts rules
 ============
-Default hosts filename is 'hosts.rules'.
+Default hosts filename is 'hosts'.
 The format is the same as system hosts.

 example: